 Bruce was filming “Enter the Dragon” in Hong Kong in 1973.
 It was due to premiere at Hollywood’s Chinese theater in August of 1973.

 According to Bruce Lee’s official site, on July 20, 1973, he was offered a prescription painkiller Equagesic because he complained of a headache.
 After taking the painkiller, he laid down to take a quick nap.

 Bruce then lapsed into a coma and was not able to be revived.
 He was pronounced dead upon arrival at the hospital.

 Autopsies showed that Bruce had a hypersensitive (allergic) reaction to an ingredient in the pain medication.
 The result was swelling of the brain (cerebral edema), which led to the coma and caused his death.

 A lot of conspiracy theories have floated around since Bruce’s death.
-Mostly because he was so popular, died so young, was in incredible shape, and happened to go into coma at the house of a popular actress of the time, Betty Ting-Pei.
+Mainly because he was so popular, died so young, was in incredible shape, and happened to go into a coma at the house of a popular actress of the time, Betty Ting-Pei.

-According to pathology reports from the time, it was the allergic reaction to the pain medication that caused his early death.
+According to pathology reports from the time, the allergic reaction to the pain medication caused his early death.